dwesterwick/SPTQuestingBots/README.md

 * **Quests**: A quest is a collection of at least one quest objective, and objectives can be placed anywhere on the map.

     Quests have the following properties:
     * **repeatable**: Boolean value indicating if the bot can repeat the quest later in the raid.
-This is typically used for quests are are PvP or PvE focused, where a bot might want to check an area again later in the raid for more enemies.
+This is typically used for quests that are PvP or PvE focused, where a bot might want to check an area again later in the raid for more enemies.
     * **minLevel**: Only bots that are at least this player level will be allowed to select the quest
     * **maxLevel**: Only bots that are at most this player level will be allowed to select the quest
     * **chanceForSelecting**: The chance (in %) that the bot will accept the quest if the quest-selection algorithm selects it for the bot
     * **priority**: An integer indicating how the quest will be prioritized in the quest-selection algorithm.
 Quests that have a lower priority number are more likely to be selected.
-    * **maxRaidET**: The quest can only be selected if this many seconds (or less) has elapsed in the raid.
+    * **maxRaidET**: The quest can only be selected if this many seconds (or less) have elapsed in the raid.
 If you're using mods like **Late to the Party**, this is based on the overall raid time, not the time after you spawn.
 For example, if you set **maxRaidET=60** for a quest and you spawn into a Factory raid with 15 minutes remaining, this quest will never be used because 300 seconds has already elapsed in the overall raid.
 This property is typically used to make bots rush to locations like Dorms when the raid begins.
     * **name**: The name of the quest.
 This doesn't have to be unique, but it's best to make it unique to avoid confusion when troubleshooting.
     * **objectives**: An array of the objectives in the quest.
 Bots can complete objectives in any order.